foozio/ferritedb/ROADMAP.md

-# RustBase Roadmap
+# FerriteDB Roadmap

-This document outlines the planned development roadmap for RustBase.
+This document outlines the planned development roadmap for FerriteDB.
 The roadmap is subject to change based on community feedback, priorities, and contributions.

 ## Current Status

-RustBase is currently in **active development** with the core features implemented and production-ready.
+FerriteDB is currently in **active development** with the core features implemented and production-ready.
 We're focusing on stability, performance, and expanding the ecosystem.

 ## Version Strategy